Sophia Kianni: Climate Cardinals

-Climate Cardinals is an international youth-led non-profit organization founded by Kianni in 2020 to offer information about climate change in every language.
+Climate Cardinals is an international non-profit organization founded by Kianni in 2020 to offer information about climate change in every language.
 It was named for the northern cardinal, the state bird of Virginia, and a metaphor for information flying around the world.
 Kianni was inspired by the years she spent translating English-language climate change articles into Persian for her Iranian relatives, as Iranian media barely covered the subject.
 She says she noticed informational content about climate change is either available only in English, or at best in Chinese and Spanish, making them inaccessible to speakers of other languages.

 Climate Cardinals was launched in May 2020, and had 1100 volunteers sign up to become translators on its first day.
 They also partnered with Radio Javan, a Persian-language radio with over 10 million followers, to share graphics and translations with Iranians.
-Climate Cardinals is sponsored by the International Student Environmental Coalition as a 501(c)(3) nonprofit, which allows students who participate in its translations to earn community service hours for their work, either fulfilling school requirements or improving college applications.
+Climate Cardinals is sponsored by Future Incubator as a 501(c)(3) nonprofit, which allows students who participate in its translations to earn community service hours for their work, either fulfilling school requirements or improving college applications.
 By August 2020, the group had over 5,000 volunteers, with an average age of 16.
-By December 2020, it had 8,000 volunteers and partnerships with UNICEF and Translators Without Borders.
-The organization has reached over 350,000 people with over 750,000 words of climate information translated.

-In 2023, Climate Cardinals partnered with the Google Cloud AI-powered Translation Hub to translate 800,000 words into 40 languages, which Kianni says is as much output in three months as in the previous two years.

-In April 2024, Google.org donated $400,000 to Climate Cardinals, one of its first rounds of funding for a youth-led climate organization.

-In August 2024, Climate Cardinals hired its first full-time Executive Director Hikaru Wakeel Hayakawa, a founding director of Climate Cardinals.
+Phia

+Origin

+In April 2025, Kianni and her Stanford roommate Phoebe Gates launched iPhone online shopping platform Phia (a portmanteau of both their first names).
+They describe Phia as an AI shopping assistant, that learns from the user's searches, compares fashion items to 300 million others in its database, and suggests a secondhand alternative, which can save the user 75% of the price, and 80% carbon reduction compared to buying the item new.

+Phia began in 2023 as a school project, a browser extension that would compare the prices of secondhand fashion items.
+Phia's first investor was the professor who had assigned Gates and Kianni the project; by 2026, they had $43 million in funding (from investors including Hailey Bieber, Kris Jenner, and Sheryl Sandberg), a $185 million valuation, and over a million users.
+They claimed that they specifically did not ask for investment from Gates's parents, Bill and Melinda Gates, both among the 100 wealthiest people in the world.

+In 2026, the company had 10 employees and an office Shiba Inu dog, and was based in Union Square, Manhattan.
+Later that year, Phia was accused of fraudulently taking commission for sales it didn't drive.